svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 + The Julia Base code library will not be modified, rather, this project involves creating a new package.

 ### Level
++ TomoPy will stay as a glue interface layer, but the plan is to replace the C engine underneath with the Julia library for Radon transforms.

 ### Story
 + The Radon transform in two dimensions (2D) is a tomography method with applications in medical CT/CAT imaging systems, radiology, and other sciences for imaging by cross-sectional scans sections from the projection data through sine waves.
 Correcting the noise corruption in projection data by using mathematical /geometry techniques will aid in image reconstruction.